dragomirlam/mixta/README.md

 ## mixtα

-A web application that will rock your cocktails nights.
+A web application that will rock your cocktails nights!